The unirational components of the strata of genus $11$ curves with several pencils of degree $6$ in $\mathcal{M}_{11}$: Families of curves and their deformation

-where $ \mathcal{I} $ is the ideal sheaf locally generated by the partial derivatives of a local equation of $ \Gamma$, and the first injective map is defined by multiplication by an equation of $ \Gamma $. \end{proposition} \begin{proof} see \cite{Sernesi}, page 255. \end{proof}
+where $ \mathcal{I} $ is the ideal sheaf locally generated by the partial derivatives of a local equation of $ \Gamma$, and the first injective map is defined by multiplication by an equation of $ \Gamma $ (See \cite{Sernesi}, page 55).